oracle/docker-images/OracleWebLogic/samples/12213-patch-opatch-update/README.md

         $ docker inspect --format '{{.NetworkSettings.IPAddress}}' <container-name>

 In your browser, enter `https://xxx.xx.x.x:9002/console`.
 Your browser will request that you accept the Security Exception.
 To avoid the Security Exception, you must update the WebLogic Server SSL configuration with a custom identity certificate.

-## Verify that the Patch has been applied correctly
-Run a container from the image

-        $ docker run --name verify_patch oracle/weblogic:12213-opatch-update /bin/bash

-cd OPatch and run:

-        ./opatch version
-        ./opatch lspatches

-You will see the OPatch version being 13.9.4.0.0 and the one-off patch 27117282 applied applied

 # Copyright
 Copyright (c) 2018 Oracle and/or its affiliates.
 All rights reserved.